 In the Air

-The three-ounce rule.
+The 3-ounce rule.
 When it comes to airplane security, no one passes through with any liquid of more than 3 ounces, unless you have an infant.
 TSA restrictions are waived for milk/breastmilk in containers larger than 3 ounces.
 Additional screening in required, but you will be able to feed your little one on a cross-country flight.
 To make travel even easier, bring empty bottles (or just filled with formula) through security, then purchase bottled water on the concourse.
 The 3-ounce rule, however, still exists on medicines, lotions or anything else you may typically carry with you for your baby.
-Diaper creams, lotions or other items are available in travel sizes, and if you have a liquid medication you must carry, pour it into three-ounce containers.
+Diaper creams, lotions or other items are available in travel sizes, and if you have a liquid medication you must carry, pour it into 3-ounce containers.

 Give baby a bottle or pacifier during take-off and landing.
 The changes in air pressure during take-off and landing can cause pressure in baby's ears.
-As adults we know how to handle the feeling, but baby doesn't.
 Let the little one suck on a bottle or pacifier during these times.
 Both will help baby to swallow continuously, which helps to clear the ears.
 A bottle or pacifier will also help keep baby quiet during the flight so as not to disrupt the other passengers' flight.